 Here are the most popular ferry routes from Tenerife:

-- Ferry Tenerife - La Gomera: the ferry trip to La Gomera from Tenerife is available around 6 times per day.
-You can normally catch a ferry to La Gomera both from Santa Cruz and Los Cristianos.
+- Ferry Tenerife - La Gomera: the ferry trip to La Gomera from Tenerife is available around 6-7 times per day.
+You can normally catch a ferry to La Gomera only from the port of Los Cristianos.
 The average crossing duration is around 1 hour.

 - Ferry Tenerife - El Hierro: normally, there are 6 weekly ferry routes from Tenerife to El Hierro.
 Traveling by ferry from Tenerife to El Hierro takes around 2.5 hours.

-- Ferry Tenerife - Lanzarote: the ferry route connects the port of Santa Cruz de Tenerife with the port of Arrecife in Lanzarote.
-The duration of the ferry trip from Tenerife to Lanzarote varies from 8 to 22 hours, depending on the ferry operator, while the frequency of the route changes according to season.
+- Ferry Tenerife - Lanzarote: the ferry route connecting the port of Santa Cruz de Tenerife with the port of Arrecife in Lanzarote is indirect, including a stopover at the port of Las Palmas de Gran Canaria.
+The duration of the ferry trip from Tenerife to Lanzarote ranges from 11 hours to 22 hours.

 Ferry from La Gomera approaching the port of Los Cristianos

 Catching a ferry to Tenerife from mainland Spain may not be the most popular transport option, but it certainly is the most exciting, with amazing ocean views and enhanced ferry amenities.

 Ferry travel from the south of Spain to Tenerife is also a great option if you want to transfer your vehicle or camper van to Tenerife or if you are planning a road trip in the Canary Islands!